AbdoElwahdh/Rag_pipeline/README.md

   ```

 gui_app.py utilize retrieve.py and augmented_LLM.py to:
-. accept and generate embedding for user question
+* accept and generate embedding for user question
-. retrieve top K similar contexts to question
+* retrieve top K similar contexts to question
-. compine retrieved context, user question and instructions in a promp and pass it to an LLM (in chat completion request)
+* compine retrieved context, user question and instructions in a promp and pass it to an LLM (in chat completion request)
-.fetch and display augmented LLM answers
+*fetch and display augmented LLM answers

 ## 📋 Sample Dataset Format
 ```json